 She decided she ought to make some noise to alert them of her presence and to see what they would do.
 She made a whistling sound a mocking bird might make.
 The squirrel wheeled on the rock and froze in her alert mode.
 The eagle flopped his wings a couple of times.
 One hawk remained perched on a limb of the scrub pine.
 All were looking in her direction.

-The buffalo turned his head to see what the others were looking at.
+The bison turned his head to see what the others were looking at.
 He backed away from the edge of the cliff a few steps and turned around to face the intruder.

 Nancy was glad he didn’t seem to be afraid of her nor did he appear to want to attack her.